amagura/zelda-battery/README.md

 -->
 # Supported Platforms

-This _probably_ goes without saying, but if you cannot get ZBatt to work or compile on a supported platform, please send me an email detailing:

-1. the misbehaving OS and version thereof
-  * if you are on a UNIX-like system, please include the output from `uname -a`
-2. the version of ZBatt that you are trying(?) to use
-  * if a previous version of ZBatt was working, please include that info.

 ## Windows

 All Windows systems XP and later are supported; support for older Windows versions will come later.